measty/MesoGraph/README.md

 # Usage

-(need to add command line interface & args, and reqs)

 A graph can be constructed using mk_graph.py (for mesothelioma TMA core data) or generic_mk_graph (for generic datasets)

 Train the model using MesoGraph.py